 As Kleinfeld pushes harder to fix the problems, resistance from the rank and file is bound to stiffen.
 Already, there is grumbling that Kleinfeld is too demanding, too critical, and too quick to punish perceived incompetence.
 "He is very impatient," says one executive who left voluntarily as his unit faced downsizing.
 Asked whether this it true, Kleinfeld says: "I've always believed in high-performance organizations."

 No doubt Kleinfeld will face foot-dragging from people reluctant to change.
 But he can probably also count on the support of many executives and engineers keen to be more competitive with the likes of General Electric Co.
 (GE).
 "Managers can already see results," says Matthias Bellmann, former group vice-president for human resources at Siemens Information & Communication Networks in Munich.
 Bellmann, who worked closely with Kleinfeld, is now a member of the management board of Essen-based retailer KarstadtQuelle.

 How will Siemens get all cylinders firing?
 Part of Kleinfeld's plan, which he calls Fit 4 More, calls for boosting revenues via acquisitions.
 Siemens has already bought companies worth $3.6 billion this year, including Austrian engineering firm VA Tech and CTI Molecular Imaging Inc. (CTMI), a Knoxville (Tenn.) maker of diagnostic equipment.
 Kleinfeld says such purchases will help the company latch on to big global trends such as increased spending on medical care in developing countries or the growing use of wind power.
-"We are surfing big-time on a number of megatrends," he says.NOT TOO BUSY TO BLOG
+"We are surfing big-time on a number of megatrends," he says.

 Kleinfeld's toughest task may be to remold the mind-set of Siemens' managers and employees so that they can keep up with the accelerating pace of technological change as well as the emergence of new economic powers such as India and China.
 "The landscape of our customers and competitors is changing drastically, and you have to adapt to that," he says.
 Kleinfeld is leading by example, documenting his frenetic schedule on a daily internal quasi-blog.
 "Spent a few days in Mumbai, Kalwa, and Delhi," he wrote during trip to India in April.
 "The energy and sheer potential in this region are tremendous."